 In a separate report, the International Energy Agency showed that total global investment in energy decreased by 20%, worth almost $400 billion when compared with 2019.
 This was primarily due to the coronavirus pandemic.
 The IEA stated that this reduction is “staggering in both its scale and swiftness, with serious potential implications for energy security and clean energy transitions.”

 The pandemic does have a part to play in this according to the IEA.
-Contributing factors include a reduced demand for energy, lower prices and more customers failing to pay their bills.
+Contributing factors include a reduced demand for energy, cheaper gas and electric prices and more customers failing to pay their bills.

 Fatih Birol, IEA’s executive director, said: “The crisis has brought lower emissions but for all the wrong reasons.
 If we are to achieve a lasting reduction in global emissions, then we will need to see a rapid increase in clean energy investment.”

 Worldwide investment in renewable energy was already below the required level to meet the Paris Climate Agreement target, this was the case even before the coronavirus.
 The IEA believes that countries across the globe will need to double their annual investment from $310 billion to more than $660 billion to achieve this.

 Hopefully, as countries lift lockdown restrictions and society returns to some level of normality, clean energy projects can be restarted.